5 Of The Most Hated Pontiac Models Ever Made

 The combined impact of the strict emissions regulations enforced in the Clean Air Act and the OPEC oil crisis in the '70s marked the beginning of Pontiac's downward spiral.
 From that point onward the brand created a series of inadequate, unpopular, and poorly performing models that contributed to its eventual demise.
 Listed below are five of the most disliked models that Pontiac sold on the market.

 Widely known as Burt Reynolds' ride of choice in the 1977 movie "Smokey and the Bandit," the Pontiac Firebird Trans Am was a slick muscle car that radiated rebellion.
-Sadly the third-generation model of the Firebird failed to follow through in delivering an equal level of revolutionary performance.
+Sadly, the 1982 Firebird failed to follow through in delivering an equal level of revolutionary performance.
 The pristine V8 engine that made this model rocket across open roads was totally gutted after the Clean Air Act passed into law.
-The next-best option available for the third generation was an LU5 5.0-liter V8 engine that only clocked a max of 165 horsepower — a far cry from the roaring 5.3-liter, two-barrel carbureted V8 that made the 1967 Firebird Sprint soar.
+The next-best option available for the newly-launched third generation was an LU5 5.0-liter V8 engine that only clocked a max of 165 horsepower — a far cry from the roaring 5.3-liter, two-barrel carbureted V8 that made the 1967 Firebird Sprint soar.

 Advertisement